The National Scholastic Athletics Foundation Board of Directors

 A proven consensus-builder and problem-solver, he is a team player who understands that success has many parents, and does not seek the limelight, but does not run from responsibility.
 His actions, events, and programs have always epitomized his core belief that the sport should impact all of society; be greater than the sum of its parts; is only as strong as its weakest link; and look to include as opposed to exclude, involving athletes of all ages and abilities.

-Sundlun is Vice-President, the Competitor Group, Inc. and heads its Elite Racing Events Division, an integrated sports marketing company with over 75 full-time employees, which is the country’s leading organizer of road races on a national basis, and produces television shows for Fox Sports Net and a number of local outlets.
+Sundlun is Sundlun is currently an independent consultant, but was Vice-President, the Competitor Group, Inc. and headed its Elite Racing Events Division, an integrated sports marketing company with over 75 full-time employees, which is the country’s leading organizer of road races on a national basis, and produced television shows for Fox Sports Net and a number of local outlets.
 Their events include the Musical Marathon series of the Rock ‘n’ Roll Marathon and Country Music Marathon & ½ Marathons around the country.
 All have a broadcast component on either the web or television.

 Cedric Walker- In Memoriam